COVID-19 update: We know that our patients and their families have questions related to care during this time. Please see

-Our center is a nationally recognized site for screening for chromosomal abnormalities and other birth defects.
+UC San Diego Health is nationally recognized for its screening for chromosomal abnormalities and other birth defects.
 Board certified maternal-fetal medicine specialists, medical geneticists, genetic counselors, radiologists and other specialists provide prenatal and genetic counseling regarding amniocentesis, chorionic villus sampling (CVS) and ultrasound findings to patients and families.

-This site is one of only a few in San Diego County to be accredited by the American Institute of Ultrasound in Medicine in both obstetric ultrasound and fetal echocardiography.
+We are also accredited by the American Institute of Ultrasound in Medicine in both obstetric ultrasound and fetal echocardiography.
+(See

 Our services are available for both low-risk and high-risk pregnancies, and can be used in a coordinated approach from pre-conception to birth.